What Is a Merchant Account?

 Mobile payments are a convenient payment method, where the customer just needs to utilise a PIN, instead of entering the whole credit card information each time.

-Loyalty programs are an easy and efficient way for a merchant account holder to maintain a good relationship with its customers.
+Loyalty programs are an easy and efficient way for a merchant account holder to maintain a good relationship with their customers.
 The program rewards consumers with club cards or special discounts for making their purchases in their business and being loyal to their brand.

-There are many players within the payment processing industry in the UK.
+There are many players in the payment processing industry in the UK.
 Each of them provide multiple services with a wide array of features and highlights.
 With so much information online, it can be quite overwhelming to compare different merchant service providers and make informed decisions.
 The following companies are the most popular players in the UK.
 Check the table below to get further information on their offerings.

-Largest merchant service provider in the UK
+|Largest merchant service provider in the UK

 Live customer service